Your Dream Equation

 By completing the first part of the equation you’ve become clear on essential elements that bring fulfillment to your professional life.
 Now let’s take this information one step further and transform it into the passion that will put the icing on the cake for your working life.

-At it’s most fundamental level, passion is your excitement towards doing a particular type of work.
+At its most fundamental level, passion is your excitement towards doing a particular type of work.
 However no matter what type of work you have a passion for, (care giving, working for a design firm, conservationist, trainer, educator, writer or counselor), you will ultimately confront barriers and challenges along the way as you continue the journey to create your own personal “field of dreams.”

 The key to reducing your fear of these barriers and changes is by taking the time to be aware of what motivates you and what action steps you can take to bring them into your work.
 To conquer the fear of challenges, start volunteering for new projects.
 To reach the next level of personal growth, take seminars on a new interest.
 To gain a greater sense of achievement, work on smaller projects so you can see positive results more often.
 Most importantly, never lose focus of what excites you because only these motivating factors can fuel your passion for the work you truly enjoy.